paulfioravanti/hid_hosts/README.md

 ## Prerequisites

-The [HIDAPI][] library is required to open up the HID communication channels, so install it with your operating system's package manager.
+The [HIDAPI][] library is required to open up HID communication channels, so install it with your operating system's package manager.
 HIDAPI provides some minimal information about this in their [Installing HIDAPI][] section, but if you are using macOS, you can install it with [Homebrew][]: